Free Research Preview. DrugChatter may produce inaccurate information.

 Are Swimmers at a Higher Risk for Lipitor Side Effects?

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for decades.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's medication routines for years.
 However, like any medication, it's not without its potential side effects.
-For swimmers, the question remains: are they at a higher risk for Lipitor side effects?
+And for swimmers, the question remains: are they at a higher risk for Lipitor side effects?

 What are the Common Side Effects of Lipitor?

 Before diving into the potential risks for swimmers, it's essential to understand the common side effects associated with Lipitor.
-According to the FDA, the most common side effects of Lipitor include:
+According to the FDA, some of the most common side effects of Lipitor include:

 * Muscle pain or weakness